Aussie slides against dollar, eyes on ECB speakers

 "The U.S. and Japanese equity markets are struggling now and that would suggest to me that the upward momentum is beginning to dry up.
 In that context the temptation is to take money off the table."

-He pointed to a number of catalysts overnight for the Aussie's slide to 92.60, including Debelle's comments and the concerns over iron ore receipts.
-The commodity dropped to a 2-1/2-year low of $98.50 a tonne for the first time in more than two years, having been at $135 in January.
+He pointed to a number of catalysts overnight for the Aussie's slide, including Debelle's comments and the concerns over iron ore receipts.
+The mineral dropped to a 2-1/2-year low of $98.50 a tonne for the first time in more than two years, having been at $135 in January.

-There had been hopes on Monday of a breakout higher for the yen after it pushed through perceived important resistance against the dollar around 101.20 yen per dollar.
-But price action on the Japanese currency, the euro and sterling - the latter after a jump in response to slightly higher than expected inflation - all calmed in morning trade in Europe.

-"The euro began to move a bit this morning but we have settled back into the ranges now.
-The same goes for the yen," said Jane Foley, a strategist with Rabobank in London.

-"The market just doesn't quite seem to have the enthusiasm to follow through on any of these moves.
-For the yen, we have had some better data and the BoJ will stick to its upbeat message this week so that may be supportive."
+The yen held near 3 1/2-month highs against the dollar and the euro on Tuesday, supported by diminishing expectations of stimulus by the Bank of Japan as well as falling U.S. and European bond yields.

-The dollar traded at 101.36 yen, a day after falling to 101.10 yen, its lowest level since early February.
-Against the euro, it gained less than 0.1 percent.
+The dollar traded at 101.46 yen, a day after falling to 101.10 yen, its lowest level since early February.
+Against the euro, it gained 0.1 percent.

-Yields were slightly lower on Tuesday but any broader slackening off of interest in the periphery would be a bearish sign for the euro.

-"If the market starts to say that it has now filled its boots with the rally in peripheral debt and it might be time to back off, then that will certainly be a sign for the euro," said Foley.

-In general, the jury is very much out on the fate of the single currency ahead of next month's European Central Bank meeting.
+The jury is out on the fate of the single currency ahead of next month's European Central Bank meeting.
 Markets now firmly expect a cut in interest rates, but it remains to be seen whether that will be enough to counter the picture of positive capital flows that have kept the euro surprising on the upside against the dollar this year.

 Much will depend on what other kinds of action, if any, the ECB takes or hints at.
 In that light there are several more speeches due from bank officials on Tuesday.